jiggak/steve-launcher/README.md

 - [x] Curseforge modpack search/install
 - [x] FTB modpack search/install

-## Chores
+## Chores/Improvements

 - [ ] Add license
+- [ ] API keys as built-time options with env var override
-- [ ] Show progress of modpack search when fetching pack details
+- [ ] Use keyring for credential storage
 - [ ] Consider using curse API for modpack search to improve perf
+- [x] Show progress of modpack search when fetching pack details
 - [ ] Skip interactive select when modpack search returns one result
-- [ ] API keys as built-time options with env var override

 ## Refactoring

 - [ ] Separate lib and cli app so they have their own dependencies
-- [ ] Move `ToString` impl from lib to cli for formatting modpack select lists
+- [x] Move `ToString` impl from lib to cli for formatting modpack select lists
-- [ ] Move code out of `main.rs` and into submodule for commands
+- [x] Move code out of `main.rs` and into submodule for commands
-- [ ] Consider renaming `json` submodules, "manifest" in file names seems unnecessary
+- [ ] Consider renaming `json` submodules; "manifest" in file names seems unnecessary
-- [ ] Figure out how to do error handling correctly in `json.rs/int_to_string`